rohanj-02/IR-Project/README.md

 It extracts the domain of the research publication based on the abstract and title of the paper.

-## metrics.ipynb
+## newMetric.py

-It evaluates the scoes of researcher on the new metric which we propose.
+It evaluates the scoes of researcher on the new metric which we have proposed.

 ## metrics.ipynb